How to Find Top-Notch Talent

 Those seven questions may be also used during an interview with a full-stack developer, who combines those two worlds of front-end and back-end development.

-Great programmers are not defined by a single set of skills and certifications.
-Instead, they are the ones who have the right mix of analytical and critical thinking, engineering know-how, problem-solving skills, and other x-factors.
-It is not always easy to find the proper candidate, but when you know exactly what to look for and how to test them, it will be easy to hire a top-notch talent to improve your team and strengthen your business.
+Great freelance programmers are not defined by a single set of skills and certifications.
+Instead, they are the ones who have the right mix of analytical and critical thinking, engineering know-how, analytical skills, and other x-factors.
+That is why it is not always easy to hire a freelance programmer, but when you know exactly what to look for and how to test the candidates, it will be easy to hire an excellent talent, improve your team and strengthen your business.

 DevsData – a premium technology partner